Competence centres of the BBG

 Our combined know-how for your success!

 In BBG’s five competence centres, experts from different procurement areas combine their know-how and work together on relevant procurement topics.
-These include logistics, quality assurance, Total Cost of Ownership, e-Shop ordering as well as sustainability, innovation, regionality and SMEs.
+These include logistics, quality assurance, total cost analysis, cost structures and price adjustments, as well as sustainability, innovation, regionality and SMEs.

 Logistic costs can often make up a large proportion of the price of a product or service.
 In return, a well-planned supply chain has a positive effect on the price.
 The competence centre examines the logistics costs closely and develops strategies for optimising them.